tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. In the filter search box, type **PAW-1** and select it when displayed.

+> **NOTE** You may not see resources display right away.
+If this is the case, then scroll through some other non-compliant resources.

 7. With the **Policies** tab selected, review the policies that the resource is non-complying against.

     >**Note**: New policies are being created and your number may be different from the image below.